Can Homeowners Insurance Drop You?

 HOW MANY CLAIMS BEFORE HOME INSURANCE DROPS YOU?

-There’s no exact limit, but filing two claims within three to five years can cause your premiums to spike.
-If you file three or more, some insurers may see you as too risky and decide to cancel or not renew your policy.
-To avoid this, save claims for major damage and pay for smaller repairs yourself when possible.
+No exact limit exists, but filing two claims within three to five years spikes your premiums.
+Three or more claims lead many insurers to cancel or not renew your policy.
+Save claims for major damage and pay for smaller repairs yourself.

 What’s the Difference Between a Canceled and Non-Renewed Home Insurance Policy?